solenopsis/Lasius/README.md

 #### Proxied Ports

 Proxied ports are useful when you:
 * Allow for concurrent threaded access to SFDC web services for a session id.
+Specifically one can call SFDC without regard to the number of simultaneous concurrent calls being made for a session id.
+Only the maximum number of calls (presently 10) will be allowed.
+Any more calls above 10 will block until currently executing calls return from SFDC.
 * Multiplexing many SFDC users to scale up simultaneous concurrent calls.
+Specifically by using more than one user, you can leverage 10 times the actual number of users ([credentials] (https://github.com/solenopsis/Lasius/blob/master/common/src/main/java/org/solenopsis/lasius/credentials/Credentials.java)) simultaneous calls.
+As an example, using 5 SFDC users you can make 50 simultaneous concurrent calls to SFDC web services.
-* Long running applications where session ids may become stale (dreaded invalid session id SOAP Fault).
+* Long running applications where session ids may become stale (the dreaded invalid session id SOAP Fault).
-* Using more than one web service across session id.
+* Using more than one web service across session id(s).

-Simultaneous concurrent calls per session Id is based upon SFDC API releases.
-Presently Lasius supports up to 10 concurrent calls per session id.
-Please note where appropriate should the number of calls for a session Id be greater than 10, we will either block (in the case of a [SingleSessionMgr] (https://github.com/solenopsis/Lasius/blob/master/wsutils/common/src/main/java/org/solenopsis/lasius/wsimport/common/session/mgr/SingleSessionMgr.java)) or attempt to use another SessionMgr (when using a [MultiSessionMgr] (https://github.com/solenopsis/Lasius/blob/master/wsutils/common/src/main/java/org/solenopsis/lasius/wsimport/common/session/mgr/MultiSessionMgr.java)).
+Please note:  simultaneous concurrent calls per session Id is based upon SFDC API releases and currently in Lasius is 10 calls per session id.
+Where appropriate should the number of calls for a session Id be greater than 10, we will either block (in the case of a [SingleSessionMgr] (https://github.com/solenopsis/Lasius/blob/master/wsutils/common/src/main/java/org/solenopsis/lasius/wsimport/common/session/mgr/SingleSessionMgr.java)) or attempt to use another [SessionMgr] (https://github.com/solenopsis/Lasius/blob/master/wsutils/common/src/main/java/org/solenopsis/lasius/wsimport/common/session/mgr/SessionMgr.java) (when using a [MultiSessionMgr] (https://github.com/solenopsis/Lasius/blob/master/wsutils/common/src/main/java/org/solenopsis/lasius/wsimport/common/session/mgr/MultiSessionMgr.java)).
+An [issue] (https://github.com/solenopsis/Lasius/issues/39) is presently open to externalize this number per API version and is scheduled to be fixed as part of Lasius 2.1.

 ##### Example

-Assume you want to utilize your company's enterprise.wsdl, tooling.wsdl and metdata.wsdl.
+Assume you want to utilize your company's [enterprise.wsdl] (https://github.com/solenopsis/Lasius/blob/master/wsutils/wsdls/src/main/resources/wsdl/Lasius-enterprise.wsdl), [tooling.wsdl] (https://github.com/solenopsis/Lasius/blob/master/wsutils/wsdls/src/main/resources/wsdl/Lasius-tooling.wsdl) and [metadata.wsdl] (https://github.com/solenopsis/Lasius/blob/master/wsutils/wsdls/src/main/resources/wsdl/Lasius-metadata.wsdl).
 Also assume you've stored those WSDL's within a "wsdl" directory.

 ###### Single SFDC User